Khubaib2109/80-points/index.md

 ## Contributing

-If you believe a rule requires clarification or correction, please submit an issue or pull request on GitHub.

----

-## Questions or clarifications?

 If you have questions about the rules, edge cases, or house variations, feel free to get in touch.

 <a class="btn btn-outline" href="contact">Contact</a>

-<a href="https://github.com/Khubaib2109/80-points">View the project on GitHub</a>